Germany: Antisemitism is 'daily reality,' says musician Gil Ofarim | DW | 18.10.2021

 Researchers confirm that antisemitism is as much a phenomenon at the center as it is at the extreme fringes of society.
 Laura Cazes of the Central Welfare Board of Jews in Germany summarized the results of the latest research in a telephone conversation with DW.
 "Jewish people in Germany can experience discrimination everywhere.
 There is no space that is free of it."

-Jews, she said, face antisemitism both directly and indirectly, through narrative patterns hostile towards them.
+Jews, she said, face antisemitism both directly and indirectly through narrative patterns hostile toward them.

-Laura Cazes describes this anti-Jewish discrimination as "background noise" or "frequencies" that Jews hear closely, and which increase in times of crisis.
-When told that they have been using antisemitic narratives, many people do not understand what they are doing, Cazes explains.
+Laura Cazes describes this anti-Jewish discrimination as "background noise" or "frequencies" that Jews hear closely and that increase in times of crisis.
+When told that they have been using antisemitic narratives, many people do not understand in what way they had been doing so, Cazes explains.
 "This makes it even more difficult to address the issue."

 A case like that of Gil Ofarim is only the "tip of the iceberg," says Cazes.
-If the situation is to improve, the media must reflect this.
+If the situation is to improve, she says, the media must reflect this instead of just picking up on allegedly isolated incidents.
 Antisemitism is not a "patchwork of individual cases," but a socially internalized explanatory pattern.

-Jewish-German artist Ilana Lewitan is convinced that besides civil courage and the media, art can also contribute towards improving the situation.
+Jewish-German artist Ilana Lewitan is convinced that not only civil courage and the media can contribute toward improving the situation but art as well.

 Lewitan has also experienced more subtle forms of discrimination, even in her professional life.
 "Sometimes I'm told, 'You are lucky that things are going great because of your Jewish connections.'
 Along the lines of, I'm benefiting because we're all well-connected and wealthy."